Introduction

 ssn = 0; CREATE LOGIN hacker WITH PASSWORD = 'password'

 In Microsoft SQL Server and Sybase, SQLs are sent to the database in batches.
-A batch is a sequence of SQLs sent to the database in a single request, and all requests are batches.
+A batch is a sequence of SQLs sent to the database in a single request.
+All requests in these databases are batches.

 You can use a semi-column to separate SQLs in the batch: